I'm Tee, Me Too

 I'm Tee, Me Too (คนละทีเดียวกัน – I'm Tee, Me Too; Khon la thi diao kan: I'm Tee, Me Too; "Different People - I'm Tee, Me Too") is a 2020 Thai television series starring Atthaphan Phunsawat (Gun), Perawat Sangpotirat (Krist), Prachaya Ruangroj (Singto), Tawan Vihokratana (Tay), Jumpol Adulkittiporn (Off) and Thitipoom Techaapaikhun (New).
 The series follows an orphaned young man who rents out his house to five others who share the same nickname as his but have starkly different personalities.

 Directed by Nuttapong Mongkolsawas and produced by GMMTV, the series was one of the two television series launched by GMMTV together with AIS Play on 8 July 2020.
 It premiered on GMM 25 and AIS Play on 18 September 2020, airing on Fridays at 21:30 ICT.
 The series concluded on 6 November 2020 and replaced by Tonhon Chonlatee on its timeslot on GMM25.
 The series had an rerun from 23 October to 14 November 2021 every Saturdays and Sundays at 20:30 (8:30 pm) on GMM25 replacing the Saturday and Sunday rerun of Fish upon the Sky in its timeslot.
 It was succeeded by the reruns of Our Skyy in its timeslot.

 Synopsis

-After his mom passed away, college student Watee a.k.a.
+After his mom died, college student Watee a.k.a.
 "Tee" (Perawat Sangpotirat) has to find a way to keep the house.
 He then decides to rent out its rooms and ends up living with five individuals who, like him, are all nicknamed "Tee" — T-Rex (Atthaphan Phunsawat), Maitee (Prachaya Ruangroj), Tee-Do (Tawan Vihokratana), Maetee (Jumpol Adulkittiporn) and Teedet (Thitipoom Techaapaikhun).
 Soon, Watee and the five boarders have to deal with their different fears and eccentricities.